seanmtracey/bacalhau-mongodb-example/README.md

 ### The Problem

-- Lots of data is generated in lots of places
-- Aggregating that in full can be expensive
-- Processing that at each location can be logistically challenging

 Why are we doing this?
 Well, modern infrastructure generates a lot of data in a lot of different places.
 Keeping tabs on where that data is, and accessing when you want to gain some insight can be both logistically complex, and expensive.

 Typically, there are two approaches: